-In the first part of the book the author gives a concise and readable account of eddaic and scaldic poetry, with separate chapters on sacred poetry and the secular poetry of the later middle ages; the last are particularly welcome.
-The study of the medieval prose literature is introduced by a chapter on the literature of the clergy (like other writers, he appears to me to overstress the dichotomy of the church-state relationship in Iceland).
-Consideration of the Kings' Sagas is introduced by a description of the work of Ari and Sæmundr and of the The arrangement of the following sections on Landnámabók. the sagas is an unhappy one in that it entails some repetition of material in the chapters entitled The Sagas and The Family Sagas respectively; and in the latter chapter there is some conflict between the chronological and topographical arrangement.
-Of particular value is the writer's brief discussion of various general theories, like those on the origin and date of the eddaic poems, are usually judicious his own views for example, where and independent.
-There are some erroneous or misleading statements,1 but these 170 pages dealing with pre-Reformation literature make a good introduction to the subject.
+In the first part of the book the author gives a concise and readable account of eddaic and scaldic poetry, with separate chapters on sacred poetry and the secular poetry of the later middle ages; the last are particularly welcome. the medieval prose literature is introduced by a chapter on the literature of the clergy (like other writers, he appears to me to overstress the dichotomy of the church-state relationship in Iceland).
+Consideration of the Kings' Sagas is introduced by a description of the work of Ari and Sæmundr and of the Landnámabók.
+The arrangement of the following sections on the sagas is an unhappy one in that it entails some repetition of material in the chapters entitled The Sagas and The Family Sagas respectively; and in the latter chapter there is some conflict between the chronological and topographical arrangement. particular value is the writer's brief discussion of various general theories, like those on the origin and date of the eddaic poems, example, where his own views are usually judicious and independent.
+There are some erroneous or misleading statements, but these 170 pages dealing with pre-Reformation literature make a good introduction to the subject.